 Good communication is vital in a law firm.
 Lawyers are using new technologies to improve communication, which in turn enhances collaboration and customer experience.
 Here are two of the best communication tools available to replace that quick question you’d have in the office or team meetings.

 Slack is valuable for lawyers because you can keep communication in one place, for researching, sharing files, searching for conversations, and archiving chats.
-Use Slack to implement improvements in case discussion, team meetings, and tracking progress.
+Use Slack to implement improvements in case discussions, team meetings, and tracking progress.
 You can create different channels based on daily law firm operations.
 This is a good option for replacing daily casual workplace chats and keeping up to date with caseloads and management of the firm.

 Flowdock is a software for online chatting that lets you add all your tools, documents, and conversations in one place.
 You can use it to problem solve, prioritize, and search.
-It’s great for using across time zones, teams, and locations.
+It’s great to use across time zones, teams, and locations.
 Flowdock enables you to create a virtual workplace, where you can chat with one another and collaborate on different cases.
 If you are discussing something confidential, use the 1:1 flow tool.
 You can add color-coding to organize your chats.

 5. Email Tools